LimelightVision/LimelightDocs/docs/tuning.rst

 ----------

-Thresholding is a critical component of most FRC vision trakcing algorithms.
+Thresholding is a critical component of most FRC vision tracking algorithms.
 It is the act of taking an image, and throwing away any pixels that aren't in a specific color range.
 The result of thresholding is generally a one-dimensional image in which a pixel is either "on" or "off.

-The Limelight camera does threshholding in the HSV (Hue-Saturation-Value) colorspace.
+The Limelight camera does thresholding in the HSV (Hue-Saturation-Value) colorspace.
 You may be used to thinking of colors in the RGB (Red-Green-Blue) colorspace.
 HSV is just another way of representing color similar to the way cartesian coordinates or polar coordinates can be used to describe positions.
 The reason we use the HSV colorspace is that the Hue can be used to very tightly select the green color that the limelight leds output.

 .. figure:: img/HSVImage.png
    :alt: HSV Cylindrical Rep For Limelight